Sun Country Airlines | Boston

 Charming bistros pop up in every neighborhood, and four that garner raves are Pigalle, Craigie on Main, Hammersley’s Bistro and Troquet.
 Each is a different experience, from Hamersley’s rustic entrees to Pigalle’s inventive French fare to Craigie’s locally-grown ingredients.

 And meals can’t be complete without fabulous desserts and ice cream.
 Brigham’s, a local standard, offers delectable sundaes and splits and is the place to head in blueberry season.
 Gigi Gelateria in the North End and Bon Bon on Mass Ave tantalize the taste buds with some of the best gelato around.
 Mike’s Pastry, a North End legend, will wow you with flavorful biscotti, traditional Italian pastries (cannoli, la sfogliatella, rum cakes and more) and torrone.
 It’s all made fresh with the finest of ingredients.

 Downtown Boston, waterfront districts and Boston's City Hall Plaza

 Boston, MA 02108

-  [June/July] Celebrating the American Revolution and Boston’s maritime heritage, this six-day festival features 200+ events.
+[July 2015] Celebrating the American Revolution and Boston’s maritime heritage, this five-day festival features 200+ events.
 There’s extreme sailing with daily races by international boats and a skirmish between those blasted Redcoats and the brave colonial militia.
-Chowderfest gives visitors a chance to sample and vote for the best of this Boston staple.

 Boston Pops July 4th Concert